 Have you gotten lazy with your recycling practices?
 Time to get back on track!
 Recycling all of your paper, plastic and canned goods is the easiest way to improve your carbon footprint and give back to Mother Nature.

-The classic way to honor Earth Day is planting a tree in your community.
-Not only does it look great, it also creates a natural habitat for animals and purifies the air.
+The classic way to honor Earth Day is by planting a tree in your community.
+Not only does it look great, but it also creates a natural habitat for animals and purifies the air.
 You can also join a local gardening group to help plant seeds that are native to your area.

 Whenever and wherever possible, avoid using paper.
 That means switching to electronic banking, selecting online options for all monthly bills and utilizing your smartphone instead of a journal.
 If you buy something at a store that offers emailed receipts, always choose that option!

 Don't head to the grocery store or farmer's market without your own bags!
 Plus, avoid buying plastic water bottles when you get there and fill up reusable ones instead.
 The same goes for your morning tea or coffee - make your own at home and transport it in a reusable bottle.
 If you're taking lunch on the go, try to pack it in plastic or glass containers that you can clean and reuse.
 That way, you won't contribute to plastic sandwich bag or aluminum foil waste!

 START A COMPOST BIN

 Composting may seem like an overwhelming burden, but it's actually really easy.
 Not only is it great for reducing food waste and returning nutrients to the Earth, it can also help conserve water as you'll be using your garbage disposal much less frequently.
 You can even keep it in your freezer to avoid a messy smell in the kitchen.
 Here's a guide to composting from Better Home & Gardens to get you started.